Glossary

 Event management is the end-to-end process of organizing and executing large gatherings of people, either virtually through webinars and online events, or in-person through trade shows, conferences, concerts, and other live experiences.
 Event management tasks include everything from catering to programming to event marketing to traffic management and securing an appropriate space.
 When event data is unified in a customer data platform (CDP), organizers can build richer attendee profiles and deliver more targeted follow-up campaigns.

 As the digital era has blossomed, event management has become an increasingly technology- and data-driven field, spawning event management analytics as another use for big data.
-Planners and marketers can conduct event data collection, for instance, on crowd traffic patterns, session attendance, food and beverage consumption, and so forth.
-The proliferation of technologies such as QR code scanning for event check-ins–and RFID for on-site transactions and location tracking–have proven to be rich sources of event0management data.
+Planners and marketers can conduct event data collection on crowd traffic patterns, session attendance, food and beverage consumption, and more.
+The proliferation of technologies such as QR code scanning for event check-ins and RFID for on-site transactions and location tracking have proven to be rich sources of event management data.
 By analyzing data sources such as these, event operators and their stakeholders can continuously refine and optimize their planning and management, ultimately improving customer engagement and ROI.

 Why Is Event Management Important?